clovisjohn/ticker-retriever/releases/list matching/docs.md

 ## how-to-launch
 You can try this script by running launch.py but first you need your chat history file saved as "messages.html" in the same folder than "crypto-filter"
+The chat history file can be exported from the telegram desktop app, select export as html

 ## Colab workflow
 >!git clone https://github.com/clovisjohn/crypto-filter.git